 Vouchers Lack Accountability

 Private school vouchers fail to provide accountability to taxpayers.
-Most voucher programs lack accountability measures, and according to studies of voucher programs, many also lack proper oversight to ensure they meet even the minimal standards that do exist.
+Most voucher programs lack accountability measures, and many also lack proper oversight to ensure they meet even the minimal standards that do exist.

 Many voucher schools are permitted to take taxpayer money without implementing any requirements for teacher qualifications, testing, or achievement.
 Some states do not even require private school teachers to hold bachelor’s degrees.
 In addition, only 11 states require accreditation for private schools, thus, taxpayer-funded vouchers are regularly used to pay for tuition at unaccredited schools.